Food: What Might be for Dinner?

 What’s for dinner?
 Most of us think about this question every day—especially as we get hungry in the late afternoon.
 But we also might consider this question more broadly, from the viewpoint of our overall society.
 What decisions about food might we face as a people?
-This project discussion looked both ahead and sometimes far afield as it explored and developed some of the many different questions we face about our food, about what’s for dinner . . . or breakfast, snack, brunch or lunch.
+This discussion guide looks both ahead and sometimes far afield as it encourages us to explore and develop some of the many different questions we face about our food, about what’s for dinner . . . or breakfast, snack, brunch or lunch.

-- the quantity and quality of what we’re able to eat.
-Judging by the significant increase in obesity and adult-onset diabetes, it’s clear that many of us are eating too much or eating too much of the wrong things.
+- both the quantity and quality of what we’re able to eat.
+Judging by the significant increase in obesity and adult-onset diabetes, it’s clear that many of us are eating too much and/or eating too many of the wrong things.

 - the safety and health/nutritional values of our food supply and how might they best be regulated?

-As we think about the future of food, this project also considered concerns about where our food comes from and how it gets to our supermarkets, restaurants, and dinner tables.
+This topic and discussion guide also encourages us to consider and explore concerns about where our food comes from and how it gets to our supermarkets, restaurants, and dinner tables.
 Will our food come to us from local farms and a nearby farmer’s market or from Wal-mart, Costco, and container ships from Chile and at what costs?
 Who will be producing it and how?
 How will changing technology, global warming, energy policies, and other changes affect how and what we eat in the future?
 And what will be the broader impacts on our environment, our economy, and our way(s) of life?